 Saving Dogs &

-We rescue animals that need love.
-Whether it is overseas or in the domestic U.S. we focus on finding the animals that have no voice of their own.
+We rescue animals that need help.
+Whether it is domestic U.S. or overseas, we focus on helping the animals that have no voice of their own.

-We have worked with a lot of wonderful people in the USA as well as in a large array of countries.
+We have worked with a lot of wonderful people in the USA as well as in a large array of countries in the Middle East.
 Many of those countries do not have animal rescue and our team stepped in to help.
 As times have changed, due to the pandemic and the CDC ban on the importation of dogs from 113 countries, the TTDR team is still fighting for the voiceless animals that need our help.
 At this time we are focusing on finding loving homes for abused, abandoned, and neglected dogs here in the USA.
 We are not losing hope that the CDC ban will still be lifted.

 Frequently Asked Questions